What is Content Management Systems (CMS)?

 Open source CMS software can easily have security issues because of certain modules and plugins used, yet they are outdated.

 In case your website gets issues, you can’t be guaranteed to get support from the platform you’ve used.
 Issues that are normally dealt with are those related directly to the installed platform.

 A closed-source CMS is trademarked and is expensive to use.

 Advantages of closed source CMS

-There is a personalized support to help troubleshoot any problems with your website though at a cost.
+There is personalized support to help troubleshoot any problems with your website, though at a cost.

 Disadvantages of closed source CMS